electricbookworks/electric-book-gui/README.md

 This is work in progress.
 The Electric Book Manager is a web-based interface for managing the [Electric Book workflow](http://electricbook.works/).
 It will enable non-technical publishing teams to edit book content, review contributions, and output PDF, web- and epub-ready files.
 See the features currently in development [here](https://github.com/electricbookworks/electric-book-gui/projects/1).

+# electricbook GUI tool

+To run electricbook GUI tool locally, you need to do the following:

+Build the `bin/electricbook` binary:

+    ./build.sh

+Make a copy of `./electricbook.yml` to `./electricbook-0.yml` and configure the following parameters:

+    github:
+      client: "-clientID from github oauth application configuration-"
+      secret: "-secret from github oauth application configuration-"

+Start the local electricbook server:

+    bin/electricbook -logtostderr web

+You should then have the UI running on http://localhost:16101/

 # ebw CLI tool

 ## Basic Settings